aeruny/cs7643-final-project/notebooks/README.md

-**Please try to upload the notebooks on Google Colab if you can't view them on preview**
+**Please try to upload the notebooks on Google Colab to open them if you can't view them on preview**